dashpilot/fragment/README.md

-# Fragment Function
+# Fragment, SPA-like navigation without the need for a server.

-The `fragment` function is a JavaScript utility designed to enhance web pages with Single Page Application (SPA)-like behavior.
-It intercepts link clicks on elements with the `data-fragment` attribute, fetches the content from the specified URL, and updates a specific part of the page without reloading.
-Additionally, it updates the browser's history and document title, and emits a custom event for further integration.
+`Fragment` is a JavaScript utility designed to enhance web pages with Single Page Application (SPA)-like behavior.
+It intercepts link clicks on elements with the `data-fragment` attribute, fetches the content from the specified URL, and updates a specific part of the page without reloading AND without the need to render different versions of a page.
+Fragment automatically extracts just the part that needs to be replaced.

+## but why..., we already have HTMX!

+Although I love and use HTMX, it has one big downside: you need a SERVER to generate the HTMX fragment that gets replaced.
+Which makes it unsuitable for static sites or content loaded via a CDN.

 ## Features